 Press Release Writing

+What is a Press Release?
 Writing a Press Release.
-What is a Press Release?
 What Makes a Good Press Release?
 Press Release Construction.
 Writing Style.
 Presentation.
 Typical Layout of a Press Release.
 Targeting the Media.
 Journalists Use of Press Releases.

 Writing for Print Media